The best wine pairings with Beef Wellington

-Beef Wellington isn’t a classic Italian dish but Barolo would be an excellent accompaniment.
+Beef Wellington isn’t a classic Italian dish but Barolo would be an excellent wine accompaniment.

 Note: if you’re going for a top wine, particularly a delicate one go easy on the accompanying vegetables.
 Really buttery mash and maybe a few garlicky green beans or even peas would be perfect.
 Strongly flavoured veg like red cabbage would take it in another direction.

 Similarly keep the sauce relatively light rather than dark, sticky and concentrated for these pairings